helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

 Conscience Support Network and the Global Initiative to end the Cameroons Colonial Conflict, a member of the Community of Living Traditions, and a Board member of the Central Africa Human Rights Defenders Network (known by its French acronym REDHAC).
-He is a section representative with War Resisters International and a member of the organizing team for the emerging Racial Justice Has No Borders Coalition.
-Eben is is a PhD candidate at the University of Minnesota’s Department of Scientific Computation in the College of Science & Engineering and a member of the Empowerment Lab, where he focuses on research that builds the free & open-source and media democracy movements.
+He is the REDHAC section representative at War Resisters International and a member of the organizing team for the emerging Racial Justice Has No Borders Coalition.
+Eben is is a PhD candidate at the University of Minnesota’s Department of Scientific Computation in the College of Science & Engineering and a member of the Empowerment Lab.

 Norman K. Gottwald is Professor Emeritus of Biblical Studies at New York Theological Seminary and taught previously at the Graduate Theological